mjehrhart/anyfile/README.md

 I was tired of opening the github web page to upload a new screenshot so I created this little app.
 Dragging files onto the app will upload the file to your selected repository.
 You can view the file in the web, click on the file to obtain an http image tag, and can remove files from your repository.

+This is a small simple app that I use often to save time, so I decided to share it.

 Anyfile is writtern purely in Rust!
 Egui is the frontend library.